bas-suckling/wave-analysis/README.md

 - integration with Garmin or Strava -> not started

 ### Usage
-Clone repo to your local machine
+- Clone repo to your local machine
-Navigate to the `wave analysis` directory
-At the command line type: `npm install`
+- At the command line type: `npm install`
-Run the application using `npm run dev` and navigate to http://localhost:3000/
+- Run the application using `npm run dev` and navigate to http://localhost:3000/

 ### Create/update data files
 - add a gpx file to the data directory "sever/data/rawData/[fileName.gpx]